 The dangers of tax fraud

-Tax fraud has been a huge problem this year and in recent years.
-In January, the Treasury Inspector General for Tax Administration reported about 896,000 fraudulent phone calls since October 2013.
+Tax fraud has been in recent years.
+In January of 2016, the Treasury Inspector General for Tax Administration reported about 896,000 fraudulent phone calls since October 2013.
 This has resulted in a total of $26.5 million stolen from 5,000 victims.

 A typical call from a scamster will pose as the IRS, saying you owe money and threaten to sue you, arrest you or even deport you, among other things.

 These calls can be incredibly scary for those who aren’t aware they are fake.
 As a result, many people have unfortunately fallen prey to them.

 Thankfully, the Hiya app offers an innovative solution to combat this common security threat.